 In addition, Florida cities and counties have the power to impose daily fines for violations, which can range up to $500 per day.
 As fines stack up, the city or county can record a lien against the property which becomes a cloud on the title and may prevent the property from being sold.

-While many land-use violations seem to be obvious, others are not.
+While many commercial real estate land violations seem to be obvious, others are not.
 Commercial land use law has evolved into a complex system that is often subjective and unpredictable.
 Sometimes, the violation in question is not supported by law or evidence, and there are instruments to challenge the finding of the violation, including appealing the decision to the Circuit Court.

 If you need legal help, please don’t hesitate to contact my law office.
 Oftentimes, having an experienced attorney assist you early on in the process can save you time, headaches, and money in the long run.
 I will always work hard to protect your entitlements and property rights.